CatchTheTornado/askql/README.md

 **It's safe**

 AskQL uses the isolated Virtual Machine to execute the scripts and the resources concept that let you fully controll what integrations, collections and other data sources are accessible to the scripts.

+**Business loves it**

+We're working on a set of built in resources integrating AskQL with [MACH data sources](https://machalliance.org/) like eCommerce platforms (SFCC, Commercetools), databases (MongoDB, MySQL) etc. It' shortening the integration time a lot,

 By the way, it's a Turning-complete query and programming language :-)